 |Mean of grades|

-The sum of all the learners grades for that divided by the total number of grades (this also means items that can be graded).
+The sum of all the learners grades for the course divided by the total number of graded activities

 Let's imagine a learner scored the following:

 The category max grade is 100 and it uses the Mean of grades aggregation.

 The grade is calculated as: (0.7 + 0.25 + 1.0)/3 = 0.65

 This is because the calculation is done in percentages with 100% represented as a whole number (1.0) and lower percentages represented as a fraction (e.g 0.7 for 70%).

 So we add all the grades together:

 Then we divide this by the total number of grades, in this case there are 3 grades, so we divide by that (note that the / represents a division symbol).